Azita Ghanizada: Life and career

-Ghanizada is also a notable DEI advocate for MENA/SWANA performers in Hollywood, and activist for women in Afghanistan.
-In 2016, she founded the MENA Arts Advocacy Coalition, MAAC, and began to advocate on behalf of Middle Eastern North African, "MENA" or aka South West Asian North African "SWANA" performers.
-In 2017, after two years of lobbying SAG-AFTRA with other performers to include Middle Eastern North African (MENA), as its own diverse category in the producers theatrical contracts, she succeeded.
-Marking the first new hiring category in a labor contract in 37 years.
+Ghanizada is also a notable advocate for both Middle Eastern North African (MENA) and South West Asian North African (SWANA) performers in Hollywood, and women in Afghanistan.
+In 2016, she founded the MENA Arts Advocacy Coalition, MAAC; and in 2017 she succeeded in lobbying the Screen Actors Guild and Alliance of Motion Picture and Television Producers (SAG-AFTRA) with other performers to include MENA as its own diverse category in theatrical contracts.
+This success marked the first new hiring category in a labor contract in 37 years.
 She also works as a global Ambassador for "Women for Women International", focusing on getting women in Afghanistan back to work and educated.